liblouis/liblouis-js/README.md

 ### Downloading Table Files on Demand in the Browser

-After including a build without a bundled table folder and the Easy-API call `enableOnDemandTableLoading` with an absolute or relative URL to the table
+After including a build without a bundled table folder, use the Easy-API call `enableOnDemandTableLoading` with an absolute or relative URL to the table
 directory: